narulakeshav/blossom/README.md

 * Bootstrap

 # How it Works
 As simple as Blossom looks, it was just as abstract to build it.
 I grabbed the time form the `input` and convert them into `strings`.
 Then by creating `minutes`, `seconds`, and `milliseconds` variables, I was able to update the time.
-For progress bar, I took the `work time` and subtracted it to the time on the screen, which gave me the elapsed time.
-Then:
+For progress bar, I took the work time by `user` and subtracted it to the time on the `screen`, which gave me the `elapsed time`.
+To get the progress bar to move, I change its width:
 ```
 progress = (elapsedTime / totalTime) * 100;